 I wanted to thank you for recommending that I apply to the Penn State engineering science and mechanics.
 I was accepted [for 2005] and am currently finishing my MS.

 There was also the problem of making the transducer broadband (it emits a pulse not CW) and coupling it acoustically to the NDE medium at high temps.
-I have solved all these problems but dont feel that I did anything really scientific.
-I am likely to go on for my PHd in fact I am working on it already but there was a time not long ago that funding was a concern.
-However, funding should work out one way or another.
+I have solved all these problems but don't feel that I did anything really scientific.
+I am likely to go on for my

 From Jim Ringlein, Class of 1986